Ravi-TK/Automation.API.Framework/README.md

 # Automation.API.Framework

-BDD API Automation Framework built on top of Specflow and RestSharp
+The Framework is an BDD approach to perform API Automation, built on top of Specflow and RestSharp.
+Download the project and add your tests feature in Gherkin folder and implement the setps in Steps Folder.